18F/10x-translation-service/pootle.md

 Role | Description
 ---  | ---
 Content Manager | Manages the project or website.
 Exports content to be translated and submits it to the Translation Service.
 Imports updated translations back into the project or website.
-Translator | Looks over strings/content to be translated and suggests translations.
+Translator | Looks over content to be translated and suggests translations.
 Reviewer | Reviews and accepts translations to be used in the project.

+### Translation cycle

 This is the translation cycle.
-It's usually not a one-time thing since content is constantly changing and evolving.
+Translating your project is not a one-time task since content is constantly changing and evolving.

-1. Content manager identifies new content to be translated.
+1. Content Manager identifies new content to be translated.
-1. Content manager exports the content to be translated and submits it to the Translation Service.
+1. Content Manager exports the content to be translated and submits it to the Translation Service.
 1. Translators review the content and suggest translations.
 1. Reviewers review the translations and accept or reject the translations, providing comments when necessary.
-1. When translations are ready, content manager imports the translations into their project.
+1. When new translations are available, the Content Manager imports the translations into their project or website.

-Translations are suggested before they are accepted into the project or website.
+Translations are reviewed before they are accepted into the project or website.

-### Suggestions

-Team members review strings to be translated and suggest translations.
-The translations are approved.

 ### Problematic content